tBoccinfuso/express-error-handler/README.md

 # What is ExpressErr?

-ExpressErr is a plugin for the Express framework that handles some of the most common error codes.
+ExpressErr is an error code handler built for the Express framework.

 ## What can I do with ExpressErr?